-We pledge to ensure that young voices are woven into the fabric of our decision-making through the Spirit of 2012 Youth Advisory Panel (YAP), made up of 10 young people from across the UK.
+Young voices are woven into the fabric of our decision-making through the Spirit of 2012 Youth Advisory Panel (YAP), made up of young people from across the UK.

 Every other year, the YAP are given responsibility for allocating money through their Challenge Fund to projects they feel will empower young people.
 They manage the entire process – from setting out the initial application criteria to making the final decisions on allocating funds.